‘Teen Mom 2’ Star Kailyn Lowry Shares Adorable Photo Of Sons Lincoln & Creed

 “Your baby looks like another beautiful version of you.
 All of your boys do,” one more added.

-Previously, it was reported by The Inquisitr that Kailyn took to her Instagram page August 10 to reveal the name of her little one, whom is her second child with ex-boyfriend, Chris Lopez.
+Previously, it was reported by The Inquisitr that Kailyn took to her Instagram page on August 10 to reveal the name of her little one, whom is her second child with ex-boyfriend Chris Lopez.